embassy-rs/nrf-softdevice/README.md

 rustup update
 ```

-You will also need [`probe-run`](https://ferrous-systems.com/blog/probe-run/) - a utility to enable `cargo run` to run embedded applications on a device:
+You will also need [`probe-rs`](https://probe.rs/) - a utility to enable `cargo run` to run embedded applications on a device:

 ```
-cargo install probe-run
+cargo install probe-rs
 ```

 ## Running examples